Nipah virus disease

 - In the post-mortem examination the predominant sign is the consolidation of the lungs.

 - The diagnosis is made by serological testing, virus isolation and identification.
-In infected farms the sows show high levels of antibodies and in the affected areas, antibodies were detected in dogs but not in rats.
+On infected farms, high levels of antibodies are detected in the sows.
+In affected zones, antibodies were detected in dogs but not in rats.

 - There is no effective treatment.